LalanBhuwan/LalanBhuwan/README.md

 # 💫 About Me:
 I'm Lalan bhuwan.
+I'm a goal oriented person and a quick learner.
 I hava completed B.tech in CSE.
-I'm a goal oriented person and a quick learner.
-            I have completed the React.js course from Geekster.
+            # I have completed the React.js course from Geekster.
 During the course, I worked on numerous projects assigned by Geekster and scored more than 90% on each assignment.
 I am familiar with HTML5, CSS3, JavaScript, ReactJs, Redux, Chakra UI, React-routing, Axios, Java, DSA and other related technologies.
 I have a strong proficiency in these skills and I am enthusiastic about pursuing a career as a Frontend Developer in the software field.

 ## 🌐 Socials: